Service Catalog provides a REST API for service discovery described below:

 - created: RFC3339 time of service creation

 - updated: RFC3339 time in which the service was lastly updated

 - expires: RFC3339 time in which the service expires and is removed from the catalog (only if TTL is set)

 - apis: an array listing APIs documented in this documentation

 - type: the MIME type of the document (e.g. plain/text for wikis, application/openapi+json;version=2.0 for OpenAPI specs v2.0)

 Service catalog also supports MQTT for service registration and de-registration.

-Service registration is similar to POST and PUT methods of REST API.
+Service registration is similar to PUT method of REST API.
 Here, a service uses a pre-configured topic (via config file) for publishing the message.

 The will message of the registered service is used to de-register it from the cataog whenever the service disconnects.